sedwityGit/WorldOfWar/README.md

 # WorldOfWar

-Extract "base" and place it in a folder.
+Extract all the part files.
-Extract "ExtraExtract" and place it in the same folder.
+move the contents of each "PC" file to one folder. run the exe

-Run exe
+enjoy